jateen67/news/README.md

 The model is a recurrent neural network (RNN), meaning...[TO BE CONTINUED]

 Running all the cells in `python/neural_network/model.ipynb` will go through the process of determining the score for each article.
-The frontend should then be up-to-date and ready!
+After completing the web scraping process and feeding the resulting articles to the model, the frontend should be up-to-date and ready!

 ## Results